mrchowmein/CampManager/README.md

 # CampManager

-As civilization crumbles in a zombie apocalyptic world, Camp Manager is the only app you need to manage your day to day survival of your group.
+As civilization crumbles in a zombie apocalyptic world, Camp Manager is the only app you need to manage the day to day survival of your group.